abitrolly/opencompany/TIMELOG.md

 2016-01-13

+12:00  set off to query Priorbank for API (if they have that for
+       legal bodies)

-[ ] update status on e-Residency
+[ ] status update on e-Residency
 [ ] ...

 2016-01-12

 14:00  getting to bank through the snowstorm
 15:00  got and activated bank card #7
-16:00  Priorbank doesn't provive API for private banking, need to
+16:00  Priorbank doesn't provide API for private banking, need to
        investigate service for legal bodies
 17:00  bank closed
 18:00  discovered https://github.com/binlist/binlist-data - need to
-       get this to opendata.by feeds and  application to arise
+       get this to opendata.by feeds for card lookup validation, add Belarussian banks, test data augmentation with logos etc.

 ...